Progeny42/refrapt/README.md

 refrapt --conf "/path/to/your/config/file/refrapt.conf"
 ```

-Edit the configuration file by adding each of the sources you wish to mirror.
+Edit the configuration file by adding each of the Repositories you wish to mirror.
 Examples are provided in the file.

 For help with commands, run `refrapt --help`.